 - Speak at events

-Step #9: Master your pre-interview essentials
+Step #14: Master your pre-interview essentials

 Even in a modernizing world, resumes are necessary.
 Hiring managers still look at them to get a snapshot of your skills and experience.
 Similarly, cover letters are needed when applying for jobs online; they’re your opportunity to get someone’s attention and make an impression.

-This is incredibly important for anyone in the tech industry, and it’s something you should be building and maintaining over time.
+This is incredibly important for anyone in the tech industry, and it’s something you should be building and maintaining over time, especially as a self-taught software engineer.
 Your digital footprint matters because it’s what recruiters and hiring managers will see when they Google your name before inviting you in for an interview.

 Your online presence, as a software developer, is made up of a few things:

 - LinkedIn profile

 - Personal website (or portfolio site)

 - Blogging (which can be an addition to your personal website)

 Employers will check these and form impressions of you based on what they see.
 So make sure those impressions are good!
 When you’re trying to stand out as a software engineer without a degree, your online presence can set you apart.